fvegamaza/fvegamaza/README.md

 ## Welcome to my Github :D

-Here I tried document my work in machile learning, and also share with you my level of experitise in this field.To make it simple.
-In each of my projects you'll find (I'll do my best to keep like this) the following three sections:
+Here I tried document my work in machile learning, and also share with you my experitise in this field.
+To make it simple, in each of my projects you'll find (I'll do my best to keep it like this) the following three sections:

--"My experience through this" -> How I feel doing the project, what I need to do better and what were my lows and higs
+-"My experience through this" -> How I feel doing the project, what I need to do better and what were my lows and highs

 -"Technical aspects" -> Here I try be the most technical as I can, summarizing the mainly aspects of my model

 -"About the dataset" -> What difficulties I have found in the data, and also why does work or doesn't

 All feedback will be welcome.

-I know this is a huga learning path to achieve good domain knowledge.
+I know this is a huge learning path to achieve good domain knowledge.

+If you want to see my Formal Education and that kind of information I strongly recommend you look on my [Linkedin Profile](https://www.linkedin.com/in/franco-vega-maza-/)